cs-education/sysbuild/README.md

   discuss ideas, and ask for help.
 You can join the chat [here](https://gitter.im/cs-education/sysbuild) (the Gitter badge at the top of this README provides a quick shortcut to the chat room).

-* The core team uses [HuBoard](https://huboard.com/) for task management.
+* The project team uses [HuBoard](https://huboard.com/) for task management.
 View the task board [here](https://huboard.com/cs-education/sysbuild) to see the status and progress of the project (the HuBoard badge at the top of this README provides a quick shortcut to the board).